chuchunchi/Computer-System-Administration/HW4/README.md

-4
+# SA- HW4
 For this assignment, at first, I tried to use `Caddy` to setup the server(refered to the slides).
-But after reading to many documents and discussion, I find it impossible to achieve all the logging and log rotate requirements thru Caddy.
+But after reading many documents and discussion, I find it impossible to achieve all the logging and log rotate requirements thru Caddy.
 (Serve as a small suggestion for the T.A.s)

 ## HTTP Server
 ### Virtual Hosts